openmainframeproject/tac/proposed_projects/VMLINK.md

 partitions, maybe tack-on an extra dotted indicator for the partition of interest.

-I call it "VMLINK-like" because in CMS there is the 'vmlink' command which provides a simila
+I call it "VMLINK-like" because in CMS there is the `vmlink` command which provides a similar effect.